soumyyy/eclipsn/README.md

 - The gateway now runs background jobs: an incremental sync every 10 minutes (`newer_than:10m` filter) and a midnight cleanup that deletes expired Gmail summaries.

 ## User Profile Notes
-- Each user now has a profile row (`user_profiles`) that stores preferred name, contact info, timezone, company/role, and arbitrary `custom_data` for facts Pluto learns.
+- Each user now has a profile row (`user_profiles`) that stores preferred name, contact info, timezone, company/role, and arbitrary `custom_data` for facts Eclipsn learns.
 - Use `GET/POST /api/profile` from the gateway to display or update profile data in the UI.
-- The brain exposes a `profile_update` tool; Pluto calls it automatically when the user shares new personal information, so the agent can remember preferences naturally.
+- The brain exposes a `profile_update` tool; Eclipsn calls it automatically when the user shares new personal information, so the agent can remember preferences naturally.

 ## Web Search Notes
-- Pluto uses Tavily for web intelligence.
+- Eclipsn uses Tavily for web intelligence.
 Set `TAVILY_API_KEY` in `.env` to enable it.
 - When enabled, the brain service will call Tavily for complex/unknown questions, share which sources were queried, and summarize the findings inside the chat response.

 ## Security Notes